-Performer, editor, composer and teacher, Simon Rowland-Jones has always led a very busy, all-embracing musical life.
-He was founder violist of the Chilingirian Quartet, in which he played for a total of ten years, and he has also performed with many other leading chamber groups, including the Nash Ensemble.
+Performer, editor, composer and teacher, Simon Rowland-Jones has always led a busy and multifaceted musical life.
+He was founder violist of the Chilingirian Quartet, in which he played for a total of ten years.
+He subsequently performed with many other leading chamber groups.

-Simon Rowland-Jones also teaches viola and chamber music at the RCM.
-He is also a co-director of the North Norfolk Music Festival.
+He teaches viola and chamber music at the Royal College of Music and at the Guildhall School of Music and Drama, and is, alongside Barry Cheeseman, a co-director of the North Norfolk Music Festival.